-Your car gives you the luxury of going places in private fast, well, not during rush hour, but still and efficient way.
+Your car gives you the luxury of going places fast, well, not during rush hour, but still an efficient way.
 However, like all good things, it has a cost unless your car is electric and super eco-friendly, you most definitely spend a lot of money on gas.
-Moreover, there is a direct connection between mileage and the frequency of maintenance services, so the more you drive, the more it costs you.
+There is a direct connection between mileage and the frequency of maintenance services, so the more you drive, the more it costs you.

-First of all, let’s do some brainstorming.
+First, let’s do some brainstorming.
 Why is gas so expensive?
 If you are thinking because oil is, that’s right.
-Crude oil to be precise, it makes up 72% of gasoline price.
+Crude oil to be precise makes up 72% of gasoline price.
 We pay the remaining 28% for distribution, refining, and taxes.

 Well, we hate to tell you this, but your car is a gas guzzler.
 Does it mean you have to replace it?
 Maybe in the future when the time is right, but for now we are going to offer you a solution.
 Here is a list of 10 driving hacks that will save you money on gasoline.

 We can see a lot of drivers on the roads who just love to slam on the acceleration.
-But in driving school we were told that acceleration and braking should be done smoothly.
+But in driving school, we were told that acceleration and braking should be done smoothly.
 It was not just because the driving instructor hated your on and off abrupt driving style or was afraid you would damage their car.
-It was actually a valuable fuel saving lesson.
+It was a valuable fuel-saving lesson.

 It is a good idea to travel at a constant speed of around 50 miles per hour and in the highest gear.
 The next time you want to get in front of that annoying car in a traffic jam.
 Remember, it will probably not take you any further than the traffic lights anyway and your gas bill will not please you later.

 When you accelerate sharply, it makes your car consume more energy.
-So fuel consumption also increases.
-If your car has an automatic gearbox, it will do all the hard work for you because you car knows best
+So, fuel consumption also increases.
+If your car has an automatic gearbox, it will do all the hard work for you because your car knows best.

 Careful driving won’ help you save much money if your car burns oil, has imbalanced tires and loose belts.
 Have you ever read your owner’s manual?
 Most definitely not!
 Because who likes owner’s manuals?
-Well, it is a good idea to consult it before something terrible happens, not after.
+Well, consult it before something terrible happens, not after.
 It will tell you how often you should tune up your car, change belts and oil.
 In fact, the oil filter and oil should be changed every 4,500 miles according to most experts.

-Using the AC in your car or not is really a matter of choice.
+Using the AC in your car or not is a matter of choice.
 Some people are so used to air cooling systems on, they are afraid of overheating even in cool weather.
-For some, it’s just a natural instinct to turn it on while inside the vehicle.
+For some, it’s just an instinct to turn it on while inside the vehicle.
 Everyone must decide for themselves; which is more important, Comfort or fuel economy.

 With the air conditioner turned on, fuel consumption increases by 15% on average, the other electrical appliances are not so fuelable.
 So if you turn off the air condition, you will save approximately one gallon of gasoline per 100 miles.
 Try some natural tricks to keep your car cool.
 Simply try to park it in the shade and roll the windows down for a bit so the air can flow in and out.

 If you plan your route efficiently, it will help you save money on gasoline expenses, especially during the winter months.
-A cold engine will consume more fuel for the first five miles or so.
+A cold engine will consume more fuel for the first five miles.
 Try to combine all your daily errands into one big trip, try not to warm up the engine a few times a day.

 We all mentioned we are great at multitasking in our cars, so this is a good time to show off you can actually do it.
 Drop your mail off at the post office, get your coat from the dry cleaners and drive yourself to the gym all in one trip.
 We believe you can do it.
 We are halfway through the list, have you received any gasoline savings tips you can use so far?